tomquirk/linkedin-api/README.md

 connections = api.get_profile_connections('1234asc12304')
 ```

+## Commercial Alternative

+> This is a sponsored section

+Scrape public LinkedIn profile data at scale with [Proxycurl APIs](https://nubela.co/proxycurl/?utm_campaign=influencer%20marketing&utm_source=github&utm_medium=social&utm_term=-).

+- Scraping Public profiles are battle tested in court in HiQ VS LinkedIn case.
+- GDPR, CCPA, SOC2 compliant
+- High rate limit - 300 requests/minute
+- Fast - APIs respond in ~2s
+- Fresh data - 88% of data is scraped real-time, other 12% are not older than 29 days
+- High accuracy
+- Tons of data points returned per profile

+Built for developers, by developers.

+> End sponsored section

 ## Documentation

 For a complete reference documentation, see the [documentation website](https://linkedin-api.readthedocs.io/).

+[Learn more](#overview) about how it works.

 ## Overview

+> Before using this project, please consult the [Terms and Conditions](#terms-and-conditions) and [Legal Notice](#legal).

 This project attempts to provide a simple Python interface for the Linkedin API.